rvounik/frontend2/README.md

 - type: yarn add <package> --dev

+Docker support will follow later.

 # Todo
+- how to do unit tests
+- how to do linting

-- move to githost
+- move repository to githost
 - view some webpack config examples to see if the current config is really how it should be (seems messy)
 - check the article about project set up and see if this one matches
 - add example CSS Grid implementation